×

 Italian Dialects and the Languages of Italy

-In this overview, I’ll discuss major considerations for travelers to Italy, some languages (or dialects) to be aware of and a few phrases in Sicilian and Neapolitan that you’ll find useful if you’re ever in the area.
+In this overview, I’ll discuss major considerations for travelers to Italy, some languages (or dialects) to be aware of, as well as a few phrases in Sicilian and Neapolitan that you’ll find useful if you’re ever in the area.

 What Learners Should Know About the Many Languages of Italy